Heart & Stroke Young Leaders Committee

 Emily McAughey

-Emily McAughey, Vice Chair
+Emily McAughey, co-chair

-Emily is an Associate Director of Business Transformation with a leading global media agency, working on strategic initiatives across all facets of the business.
+Emily is an associate director of business transformation with a leading global media agency, working on strategic initiatives across all facets of the business.
 She has a Bachelor of Commerce degree from Dalhousie University and has recently completed her MBA at Ivey Business School.
 Emily is passionate about Heart & Stroke’s dedication to centering women and driving equity in heart and stroke research.
 She is honoured to continue her grandmother’s legacy, who has been a volunteer with Heart & Stroke over the past decade.

 Nicholas Grubic